pallavigitwork/pallavigitwork/README.md

 Welcome to my GitHub home!

-I am **Pallavi Sharma**, a versatile technologist and entrepreneur with close to two decades of experience across multiple roles — from individual contributor and technical product manager to scrum master, IP coordinator, and open source advocate.
+I am Pallavi Sharma, a versatile technologist and entrepreneur with close to two decades of experience across multiple roles — from individual contributor and technical product manager to scrum master, IP coordinator, and open source advocate.
 I specialize in test automation and making programming accessible to non-programmers.
 Currently, I'm the Founder of 5 Elements Learning (E-Learning)